Twice as nice - Barbra Streisand cloned beloved dog

 The Coton de Tulear dog was called Funny Girl, but Streisand adopted her and gave her the name Miss Fanny, which is how Fanny Brice’s dresser refers to Streisand’s character in the 1968 movie musical that launched her career.

-Although Streisand won an Oscar for “Funny Girl,” she said she had never much liked the movie.
+Streisand followed up “Funny Girl,” for which she won an Oscar, with “Hello Dolly!” but said she had never much liked the movie.

 “I thought I was totally miscast.
 I tried to get out of it,” she told Variety.
 “I think it’s so silly.
 It’s so old-time musical.”